realfansC/CIS-444/Lectures/L20-View-Controller-Life-Cycle/lecture-20.md

 As you can see, there are many uses for the view controller life cycle methods.
 Each one is like a "notification" telling your code that the view event has taken place.
 Using this guide, you, as the developer, will figure out how best to take advantage of each of the methods for the particular task at hand.

+✏️Submit this exercise to me: RCSlatki@syr.edu by April 6, 2020

 ### Extra Credit:
 For an additional 5 points on Quiz:
 Draw the state diagram from memory.